OCR-D/ocrd-website/site/en/workflows.md

 Depending on your particular images, you might want to include those processors again for better results.

-We are currently working on regression tests with the help of which we will be able to provide more profound workflows soon, which will replace those interm solutions.
+We are currently working on regression tests with the help of which we will be able to provide more profound workflows soon, which will replace those interim solutions.

 ## Minimal workflow